 CBD May Provide Relief from Pain

 While CBD has been used for many centuries to alleviate pain, studies within the medical community are very recent.
 There are no medical claims made on behalf of CBD as a pain reliever.
-CBD is a dietary supplement with the potential to be beneficial for a variety of condition.
+Sublingual CBD Tinctures are a dietary supplement with the potential to be beneficial for a variety of condition.
 Some of those conditions may include:

 - Multiple sclerosis